We’re Redefining Digital Pathology

 Augmentiqs integrates into the existing microscope, transforming it into a connected device.
-Real-time telepathology, augmented reality, high-resolution imaging, artificial intelligence, computer-assisted diagnostics and LIS integration are some of the many benefits that Augmentiqs is bringing to pathology labs across the globe.
+Real-time telepathology, augmented reality, high-resolution imaging, artificial intelligence, manual slide scanning, computer-assisted diagnostics and LIS integration are some of the many benefits that Augmentiqs is bringing to pathology labs across the globe.
 By bridging a live, online connection between pathologists and the digital health infrastructure, Augmentiqs is enabling better clinical outcomes, reduced costs, and more efficient workflow.

 By turning the existing microscope into a smart and connected device, Augmentiqs is redefining the way people think of digital pathology.

 Augmentiqs was founded in 2016 by alumni of the digital pathology industry who believed current digital pathology solutions were not adequately meeting the true needs of pathologists in terms of workflow or clinical value, nor was there enough cost-savings to justify the expense of capital equipment.

 The original concept for Augmentiqs revolved around augmented reality of the existing microscope, and the ability for pathologists to access computer-assisted diagnostic tools directly inside the microscope eyepiece.